1024th/RV32I-CPU/README.md

 | testsleep      | 9.603108   |
 | uartboom       | 0.781744   |

-Note: Maybe you need to re-program the device before running statement_test to get correct result.
+Note: Sometimes you need to re-program the device before running statement_test to get correct result.